nogibjj/Kaisen_Yao_IDS706_Week8_Rust/README.md

 # Kaisen_Yao_IDS706_Week8 - Data Analysis Performance Comparison: Python vs Rust

 This project implements identical data analysis tasks in both Python and Rust, utilizing the Polars library for data processing.
-The analysis is performed on the Data Engineer Salary 2024 dataset, with performance metrics tracked for both implementations.
+The analysis is performed on the US_births dataset, with performance metrics tracked for both implementations.

 ## Python Implementation